 3. Net Zero Cloud by Salesforce

 Net Zero Cloud showcases Salesforce CEO Marc Benioff's longtime commitment to addressing climate change.
 It's an emissions accounting product built on Salesforce's automation, language support, and integration features.
-While this can be a strength and lends itself to useful emissions reporting features, it also comes with its limitations due to its reliance on its existing data schema, which wasn't built for accounting.
+While this can be a strength and lend itself to useful emissions reporting features, it also comes with limitations due to its reliance on its existing data schema, which wasn't built for accounting.

 Net Zero Cloud does come with a robust list of partners like Accenture and several others in the enterprise space.
 While there have been mixed reports on the overall scalability of the tool, its dashboard functionality is solid.

 IBM’s acquisition of Envizi comes together to form the IBM Environmental Intelligence Suite as mostly legacy software aimed at managing swaths of data.
 As an emissions management solution, it offers basic climate risk analytics with the help of IBM AI capabilities.